 When someone says planner, the first thing that may come to mind is a spiral-bound book.
 That is just one option.
 There are printable templates and apps you can use to help you better manage your schedule and time.

 If you are old school, the traditional planner might be the right option for you.
-Erin Condren has some gorgeous planners!
-One unique feature of her planners is the ability to customize them.
-You can get the layout and style that works for you.
+The Blog Planner is one idea.
+It is a physical planner designed for bloggers (right down to planning, SEO, blog posts, and newsletters).
 A planner that works for your needs is key to success.

 While this type of planner looks gorgeous, it is not explicitly geared towards bloggers.
 You may want to invest in a simple blogging planner.
 A good blogging planner has forms that bloggers need to stay organized and track everything.